nmshd/documentation/_docs_integrate/attribute-introduction.md

 The corresponding IdentityAttribute of type [BirthYear]({% link _docs_integrate/attribute-values.md %}#birthyear) does not have to be created manually, but is created automatically after the IdentityAttribute of type [BirthDate]({% link _docs_integrate/attribute-values.md %}#birthdate) has been created.

 Please note that when creating a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) that contains a complex IdentityAttribute in its `content` property, additional LocalAttributes are only created automatically if the LocalAttribute is an OwnIdentityAttribute.
-However, if the LocalAttribute is an own shared IdentityAttribute or a PeerIdentityAttribute, no additional LocalAttributes are created.
+However, if the LocalAttribute is a PeerIdentityAttribute, no additional LocalAttributes are created.
 More details on the terminology related to [LocalAttributes and IdentityAttributes]({% link _docs_integrate/attribute-introduction.md %}#localattributes-and-identityattributes) can be found in the next section.
 {: .notice--info}

 ### LocalAttributes and IdentityAttributes

 From a technical perspective, an IdentityAttribute is always stored as the `content` of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute).
-Depending on the values of certain properties of the LocalAttribute, a LocalAttribute whose `content` is given by an IdentityAttribute is also referred to as an **OwnIdentityAttribute**, an **own shared IdentityAttribute** or a **PeerIdentityAttribute**.
+Depending on the values of certain properties of the LocalAttribute, a LocalAttribute whose `content` is given by an IdentityAttribute is also referred to as an **OwnIdentityAttribute** or a **PeerIdentityAttribute**.

 #### OwnIdentityAttributes